jacres/of-DeferredRendering/README.md

 Tested with OF 0073 on OS X 10.7+10.8.
 This uses OpenGl 2.1 + GLSL 1.20 in order to stay as compatible as possible with the way OF works with rendering.

-A GBuffer class and shaders show how to generate a GBuffer containing view-space position, view-space normals, linear depth, and albedo (full colour)
+A GBuffer class and shader (gbuffer.frag/.vert) show how to generate a GBuffer containing view-space position, view-space normals, linear depth, and albedo (full colour)

+mainScene.frag shows how to use the GBuffer textures to perform deferred shading in view-space.

+ssao.frag does a simple SSAO pass using the GBuffer position, depth, and normal data + a random jitter texture.
+The SSAO implemented in this example uses the basic method outlined in this great article by Nathaniel Meyer: http://devmaster.net/posts/3095/shader-effects-screen-space-ambient-occlusion.

 Very much WIP - a few things left to do:
 - implement light volumes to cut down on the number of fragments processed